Pierre-Sassoulas/grey-handling/README.rst

 This addon aims to **make decisions about your objects easier when you have to throw them or give them away**.
-It helps you know what are your cheapest objects faster.
+It helps you know what are your cheapest objects faster and what trade your teammates would likely accept.

 What does it do?
 ----------------

 - Displays the **price, maximum stack of items, and number possessed by teammates in tooltip**
-- If your bag are full **pick the worst item** (left click to throw or give)
+- If your bags are full **pick the worst item** (left click to throw or give)
 - If there isn't a worst item **make your two worst items glow in bag**
-- If one ore more mutually beneficial traded exists suggest the fairest one.
+- If one ore more mutually beneficial trades exist, suggest the fairest one.

-The two worst item are the cheapest at the moment and the cheapest once fully stacked.
-A mutually beneficial trade is an exchange that permit to free a bag space for everyone without throwing anything by keeping one kind of stackable grey instead of two.
+The two worst items are the cheapest at the moment and the cheapest once fully stacked.
+A mutually beneficial trade is an exchange that permits to free one bag space for everyone without throwing anything by keeping one kind of stackable grey instead of two.